google-parfait/tensorflow-federated/docs/api_docs/python/tff/framework/RemoteExecutor.md

 *   <b>`rpc_mode`</b>: Optional mode of calling the remote executor.
 Must be either 'REQUEST_REPLY' or 'STREAMING' (defaults to 'REQUEST_REPLY').
 This option will be removed after the request-reply interface is deprecated.
+*   <b>`thread_pool_executor`</b>: Optional concurrent.futures.Executor used to
+    wait for the reply to a streaming RPC message.
+Uses the default Executor if not specified.

 ## Methods